ancient-civilizations-and-empires

 Pendentives and Squinches

-Mamluk masons perfected the use of pendentives and squinches to transition from a square base to a circular dome.
-They often carved these transitional zones with muqarnas, making the structure appear to float.
-The pendentives of the Madrasa of Al-Nasir Muhammad are among the most sophisticated examples, with overlapping niches that catch light and cast deep shadows, creating a sense of weightlessness.
+The transition from a square prayer hall to a circular dome required careful geometry.
+Mamluk masons perfected the use of pendentives and squinches, the curved triangular structures that bridge the corner space.
+They often carved these transitional zones with layers of muqarnas, so that the dome appeared to float on a cascade of honeycomb cells.
+The pendentives of the Madrasa of Al-Nasir Muhammad are among the most refined, with overlapping niches that catch light and cast deep shadows.
+This technique gave the interior a sense of vertical lift while hiding the structural mechanics of weight transfer.

 Structural and Material Innovations